 B-101: Board General Responsibilities

-Boards are responsible for administration of the state’s subsidized child care program and must administer the program in a manner consistent with Texas Government Code, Chapter 2308, as amended, and related provisions under TWC Chapter 801 Local Workforce Development Boards rules.
+Boards are responsible for administering the state’s subsidized child care program and must administer the program in a manner consistent with Texas Government Code, Chapter 2308, as amended, and related provisions under TWC Chapter 801, Local Workforce Development Boards, rules.

 A Board must ensure that access to CCS is available through all Workforce Solutions Offices within its local workforce development area (workforce area).

-CCS are support services for workforce employment, job training and other services under .
+CCS are support services for workforce employment, job training, and other services under Texas Government Code, Chapter 2308, and Chapter 801.

 Upon request, a Board (or the Board’s contractor) must provide TWC with access to child care administration records and submit related information for review and monitoring, pursuant to TWC rules and policies.